millipedes/arterm/README.md

 functions.

 ## :notebook_with_decorative_cover: User Customizable Features
+- The ascii art.
+- The quote bank.
 - The quote separating delimiter found and set in `src/include/constants_macros.h` under the constant QUOTE_DELIM (default "--\n").
 - The Centering width found and set in `src/include/constants_macros.h` under